apache/beam/website/www/site/content/en/documentation/sdks/python-machine-learning.md

 Note: A model handler that is created with `CreateModelHander()` is always unkeyed.

 ### Keyed Model Handlers
-To make a keyed model handler, wrap the any model handler in the keyed model handler.
+To make a keyed model handler, wrap any unkeyed model handler in the keyed model handler.
 For example:

 ```
 from apache_beam.ml.inference.base import RunInference